fralalonde/rsdk/README.md

 ## Installation

-Installing from source is the only way for now (TODO package managers).
+Installing from source is the only way for now (TODO [package managers](https://github.com/fralalonde/rsdk/issues/6)).

-Rsdk is based on a compiled app.
+Rsdk is based on a compiled program.
 Installing from source requires [Rust to be installed](https://www.rust-lang.org/tools/install)

 ### Clone the repo